corda/corda/docs/source/hello-world-contract.rst

 We want to impose two constraints on the ``IOUState`` itself:

 * Its value must be non-negative
-* Its sender and its recipient cannot be the same entity
+* The lender and the borrower cannot be the same entity

 We impose these constraints in the same ``requireThat`` block as before.